wedaa/LongTail-Log-Analysis/README.md

 Licensing
 --------------
-LongTail is a messages and access_log analyzer
+LongTail is a /var/log/messages and access_log analyzer

 Copyright (C) 2015 Eric Wedaa